powerlesbian/creepyBankingAppwAuth0/README.md

 need to integrate the auth with MongoDB customer collection next.
 Need more exploration on the auth api also.

+To start the application
+docker-compose -f docker-compose.dev.yml up --build

+(at the moment the react part has dependencies issues and won't dockerise) To Completely stop the application, Run both commands
+- CTRL+C
+ - docker-compose -f docker-compose.dev.yml down

 This sample demonstrates the integration of [Auth0 React SDK](https://github.com/auth0/auth0-react) into a React application created using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
 The sample is a companion to the [Auth0 React SDK Quickstart](https://auth0.com/docs/quickstart/spa/react).

 This sample demonstrates the following use cases: